 Centers participating in the international consortium are:

-- Mayo Clinic, Rochester, Minn., and Scottsdale, Ariz.
+- Mayo Clinic in Rochester, Minnesota, and Scottsdale, Arizona

-The Colon Cancer Family Registry, which began enrolling participants in 1998, remains the largest worldwide group of colorectal cancer families ever gathered together for research.
+The Colon Cancer Family Registry, which began enrolling participants in 1998, remains the largest worldwide group of families ever gathered for colorectal cancer research.

-But more important than the sheer number of families is that families were strategically selected to best represent the continuum of risk for colorectal cancer — both high-risk and low-risk families are included in the registries.
+But more important than the sheer number of families is that families were strategically selected to best represent the continuum of risk — families at both high risk and low risk of colorectal cancer are included in the registries.

-About 55 percent of participants in all the registries are from the United States, 19 percent from Canada and 26 percent from Australia and New Zealand.
+About 55% of participants in all the registries are from the United States, 19% from Canada, and 26% from Australia and New Zealand.
 More than 1,200 families and 4,600 individuals participate in the Mayo Clinic Colon Cancer Family Registry.